Tom Brady's purchase of a minority stake in the Las Vegas Raiders is approved by NFL team owners

 Pro Football Hall of Famer Richard Seymour, who played with Brady in New England, also received approval Tuesday to purchase a minority stake in the Raiders.

+“This is the mission of a lifetime, and I accept it with both purpose and pride,” Seymour posted on X. “With great opportunity comes great responsibility.
+And I pledge to be a worthy steward of our game—and all it makes possible.”

-Brady and Seymour are the third and fourth former NFL players to become owners after George Halas Sr. and Jerry Richardson.
+Brady and Seymour are the fifth and sixth former NFL players to become owners after George Halas Sr., Jerry Richardson, Warrick Dunn and John Stallworth.

+Davis joked that he didn’t like Brady very much when he was an opponent but he tried hard to sign him as a free agent in 2020 before the 15-time Pro Bowl QB went to Tampa Bay.

+“We’re really proud to have him as part of the organization,” Davis said.
+“He’s a competitor, he’s a bright young man.
+There’s just so many pluses for both sides.
+It’s great.”

 The Raiders haven’t won a Super Bowl since capturing their third title in eight years following the 1983 season.
 They won their first two championships in Oakland and the last one in Los Angeles.
 They moved to Las Vegas in 2020 and haven’t won a playoff game since losing the Super Bowl to Tampa Bay on Jan.
 26, 2003.

-AP Sports Writer Mark Anderson contributed in Las Vegas contributed to this report.
+AP Sports Writer Mark Anderson in Las Vegas contributed to this report.

 AP NFL: https://apnews.com/hub/nfl